SpheryCube/JAXSSP_Aging_Heart/results/README.txt

 File structure
 ------------------------------
-anova/ - results from ANOVA scripts and the gene set enrichment analysis done on each quadrant of the mRNA-Age vs protein-Age correlations plot global_enrichment_allez/ - Enrichment analysis results after performing differential expression on age and differential expression on sex hotspots/ - Results from the hotspots output mrna_protein_cors/ -
+anova/ - results from ANOVA scripts and the gene set enrichment analysis done on each quadrant of the mRNA-Age vs protein-Age correlations plot

+global_enrichment_allez/ - Enrichment analysis results after performing differential expression on age and differential expression on sex

+hotspots/ - Results from the hotspots output.
+Has many subdirectories

+mrna_protein_cors/ - Correlation outputs between mrna and their respective protein.
+Gives raw, age-adjusted, and sex-adjusted results.

+mrna_protein-cors_by_age_sex/ - We looked to see if the correlations between mrna and their respective proteins changed with age.
+We found they did (they decreased on average), but the way in which they decreased was depenendent on sex.

 ------------------------------